 Research

-Our research mainly involves understanding and automatic recognition of human affective and socio-relational constructs, such as emotions, empathy and rapport.
+Our research mainly involves understanding and generating human affective and social behaviors, such as emotions, empathy and rapport.
 Such technologies can be used to animate virtual humans or social robots.
 We aim to work towards technologies that do not replace but augment human-human interaction.
-We are also interested in studying the verbal and nonverbal behaviors associated with mental health disorders and identify the successful strategies for psychotherapy through computational approaches.
+We are also interested in studying the verbal and nonverbal behaviors associated with mental health disorders.

 Emotion recognition